School profile Verified 2 June 2026

 The CSSE 11+ entrance test format

-The shared CSSE 11+ test applies: one English paper with creative writing and one mathematics paper.
+The shared CSSE 11+ test applies: one English paper with writing task and one mathematics paper.
 The papers are age-standardised and there are no separate verbal or non-verbal reasoning papers.

 Assessment route